magento/merchdocs/src/sales/order-status-custom.md

    - To make this status the default for the order state, select the **Use Order Status as Default** checkbox.

    {:.bs-callout-info}
    Only the default order statuses are used in the order workflow.
-Non-default statuses can only be set in the "Order Comments" section in the Admin.
+Non-default statuses can only be set in the **Order Comments** section in the Admin.

    - To make this status visible from the storefront, select the **Visible On Storefront** checkbox.